 Our projects aim to support and deliver our vision of a society where all children have the freedom and space to play throughout childhood.
 We work with national organisations, the government and the play sector to pioneer ways of improving access, increasing capacity and ensuring quality play opportunities for all children and young people in England.

-Adventure into Sport is a new Play England project which uses play as a springboard into sport and active lifestyles for children and their parents.
+Adventure into Sport is a Play England project which used play as a springboard into sport and active lifestyles for children and their parents.
 The project is funded by Sport England and the National Lottery.

 Find out more here.